-- The application for admission to Autumn 2024 is open.
+- The deadline for the application for admission to Autumn 2024 has passed.

 - Applications are not accepted after the deadline.